Inspiration How Art Journal Therapy Can Lead To A Better Life

-The answer is simple: we journal.
+The answer is simple: we practice journaling.

-What is journaling as a therapy?
+What is art journal therapy?

 “It’s a comprehensive methodology designed to help us capture, order, and examine our experience.” – The Bullet Journal Method: Track Your Past, Order Your Present, Plan Your Future (by Ryder Carroll, Harper Collins Publishers, 2018)